tungeric/SoundCrown/README.md

 * User Authentication and secure sign-in
 * User uploaded pictures and audio files
 * Continuous playback of music while navigating the site
+* Search feature with functionality to search for tracks both by title and by artist
 * Users can leave comments on tracks

 ![Alt text](/app/assets/images/ss1.png "ss4")